The best hotels in Santa Marta

 This itinerary is tight but covers the highlights.
 For a more relaxed experience, add one day at El Rodadero or an overnight in Tayrona at the park accommodation (tent or hammock, 40,000-80,000 COP per night).

-Santa Marta's best neighborhoods
+Santa Marta's best hotel regions

 Santa Marta divides into three clear zones: the historic colonial center with boutique hotels on cobblestone streets, El Rodadero beach strip 4 kilometers south, and the quieter northern coast toward Tayrona National Park.
 Your base should match your priorities.
 History and dining, stay in the center.
 Beach-first, go to El Rodadero.